Gamergate

-Gamergate or GamerGate (GG) was a loosely organized misogynistic online harassment campaign and a right-wing backlash against feminism, diversity, and progressivism in video game culture.
+Gamergate or GamerGate (GG) was a loosely organized misogynistic online harassment campaign motivated by a right-wing backlash against feminism, diversity, and progressivism in video game culture.
 It was conducted using the hashtag "#Gamergate" primarily in 2014 and 2015.
-Beginning in August 2014, Gamergate targeted women in the video game industry, most notably feminist media critic Anita Sarkeesian and video game developers Zoë Quinn and Brianna Wu, among others.
-The harassment campaign included doxing, rape threats, and death threats.
-Gamergate proponents ("Gamergaters") stated that they were a social movement, but lacked well-defined goals, a coherent message, and leaders, making Gamergate difficult to define.
-Gamergaters claimed to promote ethics in video games journalism, claimed to be protecting the "gamer" identity, and opposed what they asserted as "political correctness" in video games.
+Gamergate targeted women in the video game industry, most notably feminist media critic Anita Sarkeesian and video game developers Zoë Quinn and Brianna Wu.

+Gamergate began with an August 2014 blog entry called "The Zoe Post" by Quinn's ex-boyfriend, which falsely insinuated that Quinn had received a favorable review because of Quinn's sexual relationship with a games journalist.
+The blog post was spread to 4chan, where many users had previously disparaged Quinn's work.
+This led to a campaign of harassment against Quinn, coordinated through anonymous message boards such as 4chan, 8chan, and Reddit.
+The harassment campaign expanded to target Sarkeesian, Wu, and others who defended Quinn, and included doxing, rape threats, and death threats.

-Gamergaters created conspiracy theories falsely accusing Quinn of an unethical relationship with video game journalist Nathan Grayson.
-More broadly, they alleged unethical collusion between the press and feminists, progressives, and social critics.
-These claims were widely dismissed as trivial, conspiracy theories, baseless, or unrelated to actual issues of ethics in gaming and journalism.
-Gamergate supporters frequently denied that the harassment took place, falsely claiming it to be manufactured by the victims.
+Gamergate proponents ("Gamergaters") claimed to be promoting ethics in video game journalism and protecting the "gamer" identity in opposition to "political correctness" and the perceived influence of feminism and so-called social justice warriors on video game culture.
+Proponents alleged there was a conspiracy between journalists and video game developers to focus on progressive social issues such as gender equality and sexism.
+Such claims have been widely dismissed as trivial, baseless, or unrelated to actual issues of ethics in gaming and journalism.
+Several commentators in the mass media dismissed the ethics complaints as a deliberate cover for the ongoing harassment of Quinn and other women.
+Gamergaters frequently denied any such harassment took place, falsely claiming it to be manufactured by the victims.

 Gamergate has been described as a culture war over cultural diversification, artistic recognition, feminism in video games, social criticism in video games, and the social identity of gamers.
-Many supporters of Gamergate opposed the increasing influence of feminism and so-called "social justice warriors" on video game culture.
+Supporters stated that it was a social movement.
+However, as a movement Gamergate had no clearly defined goals, coherent message, or official leaders, making it difficult to define.
 Gamergate led figures both inside and outside the gaming industry to focus on methods of addressing online harassment, ways to minimize harm, and prevent similar events.
-Gamergate has been viewed as a contributor to the alt-right and other right-wing movements.
+Gamergate has been viewed as contributing to the alt-right and other right-wing movements.